wrapperband/FeathercoinWalletGuide/README.md

     -addnode=(ip)

 Add a node to connect to and attempt to keep the connection open  : can be used to add more peers (like from your local network) to speed up synchronisation of the blockchain.

+#### Stealth transaction Search - SX Tool

+Usually the wallet will automatically detect a stealth transaction for your address, if not you can let it scan from one block height to another.

+Open Settings >  Debug window > Console

+    getblockcount

+Copy out the latest block height value.

+Return to the menu  Help > SX Tool, paste the latest block into "End Height:" field. fill in the Height from with the maximum time since the stealth transaction was sent.

+Feathercoin processes One block per minute on average.
+If you wish to scan back one hour = 60 FTC blocks.
+One day will be (60 * 60 * 24) = 3600 blocks.

 ## Feathercoin Back-end Features & Specification